• Skip to main content

 Eligibility:

-The fellow must have completed a residency in Otolaryngology Head and Neck Surgery or General Surgery and be board eligible/certified.
+This is an AHNS accredited fellowship and candidates must have completed a residency in Otolaryngology Head and Neck Surgery or General Surgery, be board eligible/certified, and is a US or Canadian citizen with an H-1B visa.

 Share: